 2D illustrations and layouts can be created in a variety of styles to fit a client's needs, from simplified line art and schematic layouts to fully rendered digital paintings.
-They can be used for many purposes, including journal covers, educational materials, medical legal work, pharmaceutical design layouts, assets for animations or presentations, and much more.
+These can be used for many purposes, including journal covers, illustrations for scientific papers, educational materials, medical legal work, medical device visualization, pharmaceutical design layouts, assets for animations or presentations, and much more.
 This style can also be combined with 3D models and scientific visualizations for more impact.

 Maxon Cinema 4D